arkaan27/data-engineering-pipeline/README.md

 ## AWS S3 Setup

-You will need an AWS S3 bucket to be able to process data through this project
+You will need an AWS S3 bucket to be able to process data through this project.

 ### Setting up AWS Account

+Go to [SignUp](https://portal.aws.amazon.com/billing/signup#/start/email) to get started

 1. Create an AWS Root account